-NSF REU Site: Research Institute in Sociology and Social Inequality
+NSF REU Site: Research in Social Inequality and Social Problems

 The Texas A&M Sociology Research Experiences for Undergraduates (REU) offers summer fellowships to do world class research.